HERNIAS IN ARIZONA WORKERS’ COMPENSATION

 “Real traumatic” hernias or “class one” hernias, are those caused by a direct injury to the abdominal wall, whether by a strain from lifting, external force, or otherwise, which allows the viscera to protrude and where there is no proof of a pre-existing weakness such as a prior hernia or congenital defect.

 These hernias are treated like almost all other injuries and the claimant’s burden of proof is to establish only that the work activity contributed to the development of the hernia.
 Temporary compensation benefits for real traumatic hernias are the same as for all other injuries with no monthly limit on indemnity benefits.

 “Class two” hernias encompass all other hernias and are the result of a combination of a work-related strain and a pre-existing abdominal weakness.
 Apparently, the drafters of this legislation felt that such hernias would be much more ubiquitous than real traumatic ones and because not solely the responsibility of industry, deserving of only limited compensation.

 If all of the statutory criteria for class two hernias are met and medical testimony establishes a causal relationship to the work activity or strain, compensation is payable for only two months, which is usually sufficient to cover the normal recovery time after surgery.
-The two month compensation limit, however, does not apply if the treatment/surgery leads to complications which delay recovery and/or necessitates further medical treatment.
-An example of such complication could be an infected mesh which requires further surgery.
+The two-month compensation limit, however, does not apply if the treatment/surgery leads to complications that delay recovery and/or necessitate further medical treatment.
+An example of such a complication could be an infected mesh that requires further surgery.

 Workers’ compensation carriers tend to treat all hernias as class two hernias without regard to the details.
-Usually a claimant will have to successfully litigate the issue to have a compensable class one hernia.
-Such injured claimant should consult a worker compensation specialist to see if their injury can be classed as a real traumatic hernia rather than a class two hernia.
+Usually, a claimant will have to successfully litigate the issue to have a compensable class one hernia.
+Such injured claimants should consult a worker compensation specialist to see if their injury can be classed as a real traumatic hernia rather than a class two hernia.